SahilK-027/Sahilk-027/README.md

     <tbody>
         <tr align="justify">
 		<td>
-		From competitive coding with C++ to crafting interactive web experiences using JavaScript and frameworks like React and Express, R3F and THREE.js I love combining tech and creativity.
-Let's explore and build possibilities together! 🚀
+		"From competitive coding in C++ to crafting interactive web experiences using JavaScript, React, Express, R3F, and THREE.js, I love blending technology with creativity.
+Let's explore and build possibilities together! 🚀"
 		<br>
 		<br>
 		You can access my social profiles via the links provided below, as well as some of my other projects <a href="https://sk027.vercel.app/">here</a>.
 If you like my work you can support my work via GitHub Sponsors. 💜 Thank You!